-Four years unjustly jailed haven't dampened the spirits or determination of Nikki Finn.
-Th spunky parolee sets out to clear her name - and sets the Big Apple spinning in deliriously funny ways.
+Four years unjustly jailed haven't dampened the spirits or determination of Nikki Finn (Madonna).
+The spunky parolee sets out to clear her name, and sets the Big Apple spinning in deliriously funny ways.

 See more »

 An animated Nikki Finn opens up the Warner Bros logo and steps out.
 She then sets off a musical number ("Causing a Commotion") that covers the opening credits and recaps the events that put Nikki in prison.
 See more »

 The BBFC in 1987 cut the film both for cinema release and domestic video, with cuts totaling 1 min 43 secs, to the scene where Madonna is shopping with Griffin Dunne in the record store and can be seen putting cassettes into her own pockets and into a shoplifter's pocket to frame him, cuts were waived on the 07/03/2006 with a PG cert, although the Uncut version played on television channels in the early 90's See more »